|Authors||Adam Babik, Dean Eigenmann, Oskar Thorén|

-Historic messages MUST be sent to a peer as a packet with a P2P Message code (
+Historic envelopes MUST be sent to a peer as a packet with a P2P Message code (

 Received envelopes MUST be passed through the Whisper envelope pipelines so that they are picked up by registered filters and passed to subscribers.

-For a requester, to know that all messages have been sent by mailserver, it SHOULD handle P2P Request Complete code (
+For a requester, to know that all envelopes have been sent by mailserver, it SHOULD handle P2P Request Complete code (

 0x7d).
 This code is followed by a list with: